There are two ways to delete an article:

 Refer to Recover a deleted article or Recover multiple deleted articles if you've incorrectly deleted one or more articles and need to recover them.

 Our default Editor and Writer roles have permission to delete articles.
-If you're using a custom author role, that role must have the Article Permission to Delete articles to bulk delete articles.
+If you're using a custom author role, that role must have the Articles custom author role permission to Delete articles to bulk delete articles.

 Deleting an article will: